sigma-s/100-Days-of-Code/log.md

 **Today's Progress**:
 - revisited Project Euler problem 1 https://projecteuler.net/problem=1
-- revisted Web Development Bootcamp array problem set
+- revisited Web Development Bootcamp array problem set

 **Thoughts:**
 Today was one of those days...
 Poor focus and stuck on array practice problems.
 Also, I'm about to the point in the Odin project where I got stuck in Free Code Camp and the Web Development Bootcamp.
 I think I'm going to just slow down and stay here as long as I need to (arrays, objects, etc.) I kept hearing to keep pushing early in my coding journey, but I've got to get a better understanding of this stuff.